Cryptographic Conditions for Efficient Testing of Distributions and Quantum States: Preliminaries

 \subsection{Classical Meta-Complexity}

 Throughout this work, we consider a fixed universal Turing machine $\mathcal{U}$.
 Let $\mathcal{U}^t$ refer to the execution of $\mathcal{U}$ for $t$ steps.
-We write $\cU^t(y;r)$ to mean that we implement a universal Turing machine $\cU$ on input $y$ and $r$, halts within $t$ steps and outputs its output tape, where $r$ is a bit string sampled uniformly at random.
+When $r$ is a bit string sampled uniformly at random, we write $\cU^t(y;r)$ to mean that we run a universal Turing machine $\cU$ on input $y$ and $r$, halting after $t$ steps.
 We will call the output distribution of $\cU^t(y;r)$ the \emph{universal (classical) time bounded distribution}.

 \begin{definition}[Universal time bounded complexity \cite{LiVitanyi93,FOCS:HirNan23}] For any bit strings $x,y\in\bit^*$ and for any $t\in\N$, we define